-The Shortoff Mountain Trail presents breathtaking view after breathtaking view throughout this seven-miler at Linville Gorge, one of western NC’s most ruggedly beautiful outdoor playgrounds.
+Shortoff Mountain presents breathtaking view after breathtaking view throughout this seven-miler at Linville Gorge, one of western NC’s most ruggedly beautiful outdoor playgrounds.
 The trail packs in a moderately steep climb from the start, but then mellows in the middle, making the hike doubly camera-worthy and workout-worthy, too.

-Shortoff Mountain is one of the Asheville area’s most popular hikes, and for good reason – the views are sublime, stretching south to the placid waters of Lake James, and north into the deep-carved, rugged, waterfall-filled Linville Gorge.
+The views are sublime, stretching south to the placid waters of Lake James, and north into the deep-carved, rugged, waterfall-filled Linville Gorge.
 The trail’s terrain is rocky, angular and dramatic, framing the exceptional wide panoramic views that pepper this hike’s journey, including the nearby summits of Table Rock Mountain and Hawksbill Mountain, and the Linville Falls waterfalls in the far distance, nestled deep within the gorge.

 Mile for mile, this hike packs in a ton of scenic beauty on its seven-mile round trip – and the initial climb is a great, unrelenting workout, too.
 The mountain was home to several semi-recent forest fires, leaving the terrain open and the views all the more beautiful.
 The forest has begun its dramatically beautiful rebound, framing the dramatically barren shells of singed trees with lush undergrowth and abundant wildflowers.